devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 📖 **Deeper dive reading**: [Grafana OnCall](https://grafana.com/docs/oncall)

-Grafana can generate alerts based on metric thresholds that you define as part of a metric visualization definition.
+Grafana can generate alerts based on metric thresholds that we define as part of a metric visualization definition.
 Those alerts can trigger a wide variety of notification types.
 For example, they can send emails, post to a Discord server, activate PagerDuty, invoke AWS Simple Notification System, or invoke an HTTP endpoint.
-Grafana also provides a more complex alerting system, named `OnCall`, that allows you to set up teams, rotation schedules, and incident management.
+Grafana also provides a more complex alerting system, named `OnCall`, that allows us to set up teams, rotation schedules, and incident management.

 ## Simple Grafana alerts

 Let's first take a look at the simple alerting system.
 There are two steps involved.
-First you define a contact point and then you associate the contact with an alert definition.
-When the alert triggers it sends the notification to what ever the contact point is defined to use.
+First we define a contact point and then we associate the contact with an alert definition.
+When the alert triggers it sends the notification to whatever the contact point is defined to use.

 ![Simple alerts](simpleAlerts.png)

-### Creating a email contact point
+### Creating an email contact point

-You create a contact point by opening your Grafana Cloud dashboard and selecting `Alerts & IRM > Alerting > Contact points`.
-This will displays all of your currently defined contact points.
-If you haven't created any contact points then the `grafana-default-email` contact will be the only thing in the list.
+We create a contact point by opening our Grafana Cloud dashboard and selecting `Alerts & IRM > Alerting > Contact points`.
+This will display all of our currently defined contact points.
+If we haven't created any contact points then the `grafana-default-email` contact will be the only thing in the list.
 Let's create a new contact point by pressing the `Add contact point` button.
-This will give you the option to provide a name and define the integration for notification.
+This will give us the option to provide a name and define the integration for notification.
 Provide the name **JWT Pizza Email** with an integration choice of **Email** and an email address that you can access.
 For this example I used the throw away _Mailinator_ email service.

 ![Define contact point](defineContactPoint.png)

 We then press the `Test` button and check our email.
 There we find the notification message.
-You can use the Contact Point optional email settings to configure the format and what the message says.
+We can use the Contact Point optional email settings to configure the format and what the message says.

 ![Notification email](notificationEmail.png)

 ### Create an email alert

 Now that we have a contact point we can attach it to an alert.
-You can define the alert directly from the main menu using `Alerting > Alert rules` navigation, or by editing the visualization that you want to trigger the alert.
-Let's assume we have a visualization the displays the current number of active users.
-From the visualization panel you can define an alert by editing a visualization, selecting the alerts tab, and pressing `New alert rule`.
+We can define the alert directly from the main menu using `Alerting > Alert rules` navigation, or by editing the visualization that we want to trigger the alert.
+Let's assume we have a visualization that displays the current number of active users.
+From the visualization panel we can define an alert by editing a visualization, selecting the alerts tab, and pressing `New alert rule`.

 ![Add alert on visualization](addAlertOnVisualization.png)